Memorial Bridge (Cold Brook) – Randolph, New Hampshire

-Six images of Mountain Landscapes, Presidential Range – Today, I am going to share with you landscape scenes from along the Appalachian Trail (AT) corridor in the Presidential Range of the New Hampshire White Mountains.
+Mountain Landscapes, Presidential Range – Today, I am going to share with you landscape scenes from along the Appalachian Trail (AT) corridor in the Presidential Range of the New Hampshire White Mountains.
 I think its safe to say there is no other place in New England like the Presidential Range.

 All of the images included in this blog article are from my medium format days (film), a time when photography was a much slower process.
 During the film days, I only had 15 shots to create a pleasing photo, and I wouldn’t know if I was successful at it until weeks later after the film was developed.
-I can’t help but reminisce about how different the photography industry is now than it was ten plus years ago.
+I can’t help but reminisce about how different the photography industry is now than it was fifteen plus years ago.

 The Presidential Range from Mount Pierce – White Mountains, NH

-It is never to late to start winter hiking – One of the easier and best "bang for your buck" hikes in the White Mountains of New Hampshire is Mount Pierce.
+Mount Pierce, Great Place To Start – One of the easier and best "bang for your buck" hikes in the White Mountains of New Hampshire is Mount Pierce.
 You get alpine expose and beautiful views of the Presidential Range.
 All with the option of being able to retreat to the cover of the forest quickly.
 Very little of this hike is exposed, which makes it great training for hikers new to winter hiking.
 It is also a great area to practice using your camera in alpine conditions.

 Mt Pierce at dawn – White Mountains, NH